Community Works

 Share this:

-The mission of Princeton Community Works is to enable non-profit boards, staff and volunteers to work together more effectively by networking, developing skills, and raising community awareness.
+The mission of Princeton Community Works is to enable non-profit boards, staff and volunteers to work together more effectively through networking, developing skills, and raising community awareness.

 Our Roots